I really wish I didn’t have to address this topic. I mean, we’re putting brand new babies and toxic exposure in one sentence…

 How to choose the safest mattress for yourself or your child?

-If possible, opt for a fully organic mattress, or one made with 100% wool or 100% natural latex to make an investment in your and/or your baby’s health.
+If possible, opt for a fully organic mattress, or one made with 100% wool or 100% natural latex.
+Look at it as an investment in your and/or your baby’s health.

 ➣ WATERPROOF MATTRESS PAD

 Most bedding these days seems to be made with polyester or a polyester/cotton blend.
 Synthetic fabrics tend to emit low levels of chemicals and may not even feel comfortable to touch.
-On the other hand, even if you find bedding made with natural fibers, it may have been subjected to several chemical treatments.
+On the other hand, even if you find bedding made with natural fibers (and that is what you want), it may have been subjected to several chemical treatments.
 Always wash bedding before use!

 ➣ NURSING PILLOWS